Cuttack: Odisha State Maritime Museum

 The Odisha State Maritime Museum was inaugurated by the Odisha chief minister Shri Naveen Pattnaik on 1 April 2013.
 It has been set up at the erstwhile Jobra workshop on the banks of river Mahanadi near Jobra.
 It has 10 number of galleries and an aquarium.
 In 1882 the East India Irrigation Company build an anicut (Jobra Anicut) (6349 ft. long) across the river Mahanadi near jobra and the Jobra Khunti (Pillar) to serve as a lighthouse to boats and cargo vessels passing through the river and the Taladanda canal.

 Old Jail Complex and the Freedom Fighter's Memorial

 This location was inaugurated by Hon.
-Chief Minister of Odisha Mr. Naveen Patnaik on 23 January 2010, on the occasion of Netaji Jayanti.
+Chief Minister of Odisha Naveen Patnaik on 23 January 2010, on the occasion of Netaji Jayanti.
 It is situated at the Old Jail complex.
 The old jail complex of Cuttack near Ganga Mandir tank and Dargha Bazar was a colonia-period jail cellular jail where many notable freedom fighters were imprisoned during the Swaraj movement.